astroumd/lmtoy/docs/wishlist.md

 * There are still a few places in the C code that don't exit, where they should, for example of malloc() fails.

-* The viewing tasks should be able to produce PNG files.
-Currently matplotlib splashes them over the screen.

 * Options to smooth/bin in velocity?
 Or leave this to 3rd party tools?
 [NEMO writes an .nfs. cube, which is a NoiseFlatSMoothed